dustywhite7/Econ8310/SlidesCode/6 - Logit.md

 y, x = pt.dmatrices('G3 ~ G1 + age + goout', data = data)
 ```

-We need to read some data into memory from a CSV file (this is the typical way to store small data, but is very bad for large data)
+Recall that we generate our $y$ and $x$ matrices in order to use them in our model.
+Output goes on the left of the "~", inputs on the right, separated by "+"

-Next, we generate our $y$ and $x$ matrices in order to use them in our model.
-Output goes on the left of the "~", inputs on the right, separated by "+" (this is also the formula that R uses when performing regressions).
+**Note:** this is also the formula that R uses when performing regressions.

 ---